 Vancouver’s Parade of Lost Souls involves folk in Halloween costumes walking around, listening to music, enjoying live entertainment and having a good time.

-In 2018 the event takes place on Saturday, October 27th.
+Last year the event took place on Saturday, October 27th.
+In 2019 it happens on Saturday, November 2nd.

 Halloween Parade of Lost Souls

-The Parade of Lost Souls takes place on the last Saturday in October in the Commercial Drive neighbourhood of Vancouver and is one of the city’s best and most interesting traditional events for adults at Halloween.
+The Parade of Lost Souls happens on the closest Saturday to Halloween in the Commercial Drive neighbourhood of Vancouver and is one of the city’s best and most interesting traditional events for adults at Halloween.

 Each year the event takes place at a location not announced until the day before.
 The parade part of the event runs from 7 to 10 pm and the after-party continues from 9 pm until around 2 am.